 There are several START one-pagers that explain aspects of this tool:

 Transportation Analysis: Removing Spent Nuclear Fuel from Nuclear Power Plant Sites

-To prepare for future removal of spent nuclear fuel from nuclear power plant sites, DOE collects data on spent nuclear fuel inventories, on-site transportation and equipment infrastructure, near-site transportation infrastructure and facilities, and other operational considerations for removing packages of SNF from the nuclear power plant sites that have shut down.
+To prepare for future removal of spent nuclear fuel from nuclear power plant sites, DOE collects data on spent nuclear fuel inventories, on-site transportation and equipment infrastructure, near-site transportation infrastructure and facilities, and other operational considerations for removing packages of SNF from the nuclear power plant sites.
 This information is gathered from public information sources, data provided by the utilities, and through visits to the power plant sites.
 Information from 14 sites has been collected to date, and is available in DOE’s Preliminary Evaluation of Removing Used Nuclear Fuel from Shutdown Sites report.